robotpy/pyfrc/docs/deploy.rst

 * The directory containing ``robot.py`` is recursively copied to the the directory ``/home/lvuser/py``
 * The files ``robotCommand`` and ``robotDebugCommand`` are created
 * ``/usr/local/frc/bin/frcKillRobot.sh -t -r`` is called, which causes any existing robot code to be killed, and the new code is launched

+If you wish for the code to be started up when the roboRIO boots up, you need to make sure that "Disable RT Startup App" is **not** checked in the roboRIO's web configuration.

 These steps are compatible with what C++/Java does when deployed by eclipse, so you should be able to seamlessly switch between python and other FRC